-Good health practice requires that a person reporting tinnitus have a medical evaluation by a licensed ear physician before using a sound generator.
-The purpose of such an evaluation is to ensure that any medically treatable condition that may cause tinnitus is identified and treated prior to using a sound generator.
+Good health practice requires that the person reporting tinnitus has a medical evaluation by a licensed ear physician before using a sound generator.
+The purpose of such an evaluation is to ensure that any medically-treatable condition that may cause tinnitus is identified and treated prior to using a sound generator.

-Sound options and volume adjustment
+Sound options and volume adjustments